 For a newly recruited apprentice, the current grants (set to be extended until 31 January 2022) are £4,000 for employers taking on 16 to 18 year olds and £3,000 for 19+.

 There is never any cost to the apprentice, although apprentices’ salaries may reflect the investment being made by the employer.

-Apprentices completing the level 3 standard can choose to go onto to our team leader and management apprenticeships, or study a management degree part-time.
+Business Administration Apprenticeships can lead to a variety of progression opportunities.
+Apprentices may choose to go onto to our team leader and management apprenticeships, or study a management degree part-time.
 Others go into more specialist apprenticeships in areas such as HR, marketing and accountancy.